• Skip to primary navigation

 Once the muffins have cooled, store in an airtight container or individually wrap the each muffin in aluminum foil.
 Try to create a teepee with the top of the foil so it isn't touching the top of the muffin as much.

-If wrapped in foil, store them in a zip top bag on the counter at room temperature for up to one day.
-If not eating them all in one day, I recommend freezing.
+If wrapped in foil, store them in a zip top bag on the counter at room temperature for up to 2 days or freeze for up to 30 days.

 To defrost, take out if the freezer and leave at room temperature until soft; about 2 hours.